- Law Enforcement & Public Safety

 Public Records Request Procedure

-- Use this form to request “public” records within the possession, custody or control of the District Attorney’s Office, as defined by Pennsylvania’s Right to Know Act.
+- Use this website to request “public” records within the possession, custody or control of the District Attorney’s Office, as defined by Pennsylvania’s Right to Know Act.
 Verbal or anonymous requests will not be accepted.
 Each request must identify or describe the records sought with sufficient specificity to ascertain which records are being requested and the name and address to which the DA's Office should respond.
 Photocopying fees are $.25 per page, and all other fees are set in accordance with the Fee Structure contained within the Pennsylvania Right to Know Act.

 - Requests can be submitted by the following methods: